OpsHubProduct/OpsHub-Docs-Validation-Space/docs/integrate/mapping-configuration.md

 ## Synchronization behavior of reference field(s)

-* The first synchronization will be performed based on the ID of the target entity synced by OpsHub Integration Manager.
+* The first synchronization will be performed based on the ID of the target entity synced by <code class="expression">space.vars.SITENAME</code>.
 * If no matching entity is found in the above step, then the synchronization will be performed based on the name of the entity.

 ## Synchronize default target value for reference field

-* To synchronize "default target value" (irrespective of source field value) for the reference field, the advance mapping can be configured in OpsHub Integration Manager mapping.
+* To synchronize "default target value" (irrespective of source field value) for the reference field, the advance mapping can be configured in <code class="expression">space.vars.SITENAME</code> mapping.
 * To perform this, `defaultTargetId` element needs to be mentioned in the advanced mapping of reference field.
 * If the user has mentioned target internal id in the advance mapping and no entity match is found based on id and name based lookup, then this default value will be synchronized to the target end-system.